Caring for your Top

 As wood tops accrue minor cosmetic damage over time, it is important to check them over occasionally for any excessive wear.
 If the finish looks to be worn, or removed, it is time to consider a touch up or full refinish.
 This will happen gradually, but could be expedited by use of chemical cleaners that break down the finish.
-Avoid products like bleach unless the finish explicitly states that chemical cleaners can be used.
+Avoid Ammonia and Bleach products as they can soften and discolor the finish.

 Do not place items from the stove or oven directly onto a wood surface.
 Trivets will alleviate this constriction of kitchen function, check out our countertop companions page for some ideas on other products for your kitchen use.

 Mineral Oil tops need regular maintenance to protect them from damage over the years.
 The Oil fills the wood pores and saturates them to avoid constant shrinking and expanding; Over time, using the surface as a workspace will deplete the wood of mineral oil.
 When this happens, the counter will look dry.
 This is a vulnerable state for the top as any moisture added to the top (usually from cleaning after use in the kitchen) can start to damage the wood seams.
 While the glue we use is waterproof, the boards can shrink and expand naturally enough for the seams to split.
 It is, therefore, important to keep them well saturated with mineral oil.
 We recommend monthly assessment of the surface to ensure it retains a somewhat wet appearance with a dull luster.
 If the counter looks to be drying out completely, more mineral oil should be applied.